nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-2. Download our latest release file from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. You can download our latest release file from [here](https://github.com/se-edu/addressbook-level3/releases).
 It is a `.jar` file.
-For more information, see this:
+For more information, you can refer to:
    - [What is a JAR file?](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html)
    - [How to run a JAR file](https://stackoverflow.com/questions/5774970/run-jar-file-in-command-prompt).